 An MMPP is defined by a Poisson process with a rate parameter $\lambda(t)$ governed by a Markov chain.
 The state of the Markov chain at any time $t$ determines the rate $\lambda(t)$.
 This allows the model to switch between different traffic intensities based on state probabilities.

-To the best of our knowledge, MMPPs have not yet been applied to LEO EHTS in the context of Internet connectivity.
-Given the similar traffic patterns observed in terrestrial and other satellite networks, we extend the application of MMPPs to HTS and beyond.
-The inherent ability of MMPPs to capture both predictable periodic patterns and unpredictable bursts in traffic makes them suitable for modelling LEO EHTS traffic.
+To the best of our knowledge, MMPPs have not yet been applied to non-GEO HTSs in the context of Internet connectivity.
+Given the similar traffic patterns observed in terrestrial and other satellite networks, we extend the application of MMPPs to non-GEO HTSs.
+The inherent ability of MMPPs to capture both predictable periodic patterns and unpredictable bursts in traffic makes them suitable for modelling non-GEO HTS traffic.
 By incorporating MMPPs, we can achieve more accurate traffic predictions, enhancing the reliability of our model and bringing it a step closer to real-world implementation.